Thermal Contact. II. A Solvable Toy Model: Introduction

 \subsection{Contents of the paper}

 The results of the explicit analytical calculations for the solvable model where the system is reduced to two spins are the following.

 In the case where the spin system involves only two spins, the transition rate are determined by the modified detailed balance \eqref{ergodicThermo} up to the typical inverse times $\nu_a$ of spin flips by each thermal bath $a$, characterized by its temperature $T_a$.
-For an Ising interaction between the two spins, the transition rate for the energy exchanges with one bath take a form similar to that introduced by Glauber \cite{Glauber1963} in his investigation of the time-dependent statistics of the Ising model in contact with one thermal bath and which is enforced to evolve towards equilibrium in the infinite-time limit.
+For an Ising interaction between the two spins, the transition rates for the energy exchanges with one bath take a form similar to that introduced by Glauber \cite{Glauber1963} in his investigation of the time-dependent statistics of the Ising chain in contact with a single thermal bath.
 Most of the time, our results will hold whatever the values of $T_1$ and $T_2$ are.
-However, it is sometimes convenient to know in which direction heat flows from one reservoir to the other, and then we shall always assume that $T_1 \leq T_2$.
+However, it is sometimes convenient to know in which direction heat flows from one reservoir to the other on the average, and then we shall always assume that $T_1 \leq T_2$.
 By symmetry, this induces no loss of generality anyway: the results for $T_1 \geq T_2$ can be retrieved by permuting $T_1$ with $T_2$ and $\nu_1$ with $\nu_2$.

-The Non-Equilibrium Stationary State (NESS) of the model happens to have a very specific property : since the transition rates are invariant under the simultaneous flips of both spins, the configuration probability distribution in the NESS coincides with an equilibrium canonical distribution at some inverse temperature $\betaeff$.
+The Non-Equilibrium Stationary State (NESS) of the model happens to have a very specific property (subsection \ref{StationaryState}) : since the transition rates are invariant under the simultaneous flips of both spins, the configuration probability distribution in the NESS coincides with an equilibrium canonical distribution at some inverse temperature $\betaeff$.